laughedelic/sbt-publish-more/README.md

 ### Multiple publish resolvers

-If you want to publish to several repositories you just need to set the `publishTo` setting to a resolver chain.
+If you want to publish to several repositories you just need to set the `publishResolvers` setting.
 For the example from above it will look like this:

 ```scala
 publishResolvers := Seq(